TykTechnologies/tyk-operator/pkg/snapshot/README.md

 # Snapshot (PoC)

-The snapshot package provides a CLI tool that allows users to export their existing Tyk APIs and Security Policies into CRD YAML format that can be used by Tyk Operator.
+Tyk Operator includes a snapshot package which provides a CLI tool that allows users to export their existing Tyk APIs and Security Policies into CRD YAML format that can be used by Tyk Operator.

 It can help you to migrate existing APIs and Policies to Kubernetes environment.